 I rely on my daily preventative medication – Keppra – to reduce the severity of my migraines.
 This reduction isn’t one to rave about, but compared to not utilizing the medication, I will rave away.

-Magical Pain Cream
+CBD Pain Cream

 This stuff is my holy grail.
 I’ve found that diffusing a few drops along with some peppermint oil at night helps me fall asleep.
 It’s particularly helpful on nights when the pain is unbearable and would typically keep me awake.
 I prefer the Shea Terra brand, and the Dakara blend over the Kenyan blend.